watou/vera-ecobee/README.md

 * Use a QuickSave-like hold event (for Si thermostats) or SwitchOccupancy event (for EMS thermostats) to set and monitor an "away" state.

+* Perform common functions, such as sending a text message or resuming the program, to an individual thermostat or a group of thermostats.

 ## How to Use the Plugin ##

 First, login to your web portal at [ecobee][] and switch to the [settings tab][].
 Familiarize yourself with